Norton Antivirus Review

 FYI: To import your passwords into the Norton Password Manager, you’ll need to download an Importer app from the Norton website.

-That was it for the Norton Antivirus Plus macOS app, except for the one thing: and the bottom of the app, it said Additional Apps & Services.
-Curious, we clicked on it and found a description of the Ultimate Help Desk, which was basically an IT service for around $30 a month where we could get help “on-demand”.
+That was it for the Norton Antivirus Plus macOS app, except for one thing: at the bottom of the app, it said Additional Apps & Services.
+Curious, we clicked on it and found a description of the Ultimate Help Desk, which was basically an IT service for around $20 a month where we could get help “on-demand”.
 To be honest, we assumed that this was already available on a free level, so needless to say, we did not sign up.

 So remember when we said that there were two sections of Norton on the app?
 Randomly, another one appeared later in our testing called Cloud Backup.
 Oh yea, we forgot that Norton Antivirus Plus also gave us two GB of cloud storage, which we could view online.
-Again, we don’t enjoy the constant toggling between website and app, but oh well; we’ll survive.
-On the website, we found cloud storage, which we could drag and drop files into.
+Again, we don’t enjoy the constant toggling between website and app, but oh well, we’ll survive.
+On the website, we found cloud storage, which we could drag and drop files into, much like Google Drive.
+This might seem like a weird addition to Norton’s features, but it’s actually quite useful to protect against ransomware.
+The purpose of the cloud backup is so we have backup of our most important files, in case our hard drive gets corrupted or hijacked.
+Quite nifty!
 And that was it for the app’s capabilities and our experience using them!

 Testing Norton Antivirus Pro

-In independent testing from A.V Labs, Norton detected 100 percent of the most widespread malware in the past four months, which includes May through August of 2020.
+According to AV-Test, an independent antivirus testing lab, Norton’s record of detecting 100 percent of widespread malware tracks back to May 2020.
 Compared to the industry average of 99 percent, still impressive, Norton is a cut above the rest.

 But we don’t just go by other people’s test results.
-We also perform our own tests, after downloading five different types of viruses: XLSX, EXE, DOC, XLSM and SLX files.
+We also performed our own tests on Norton after downloading five different types of viruses disguised as different types of files: XLSX, EXE, DOC, XLSM and SLX files.
 With Norton on, the software detected three out of the five, leaving the DOC and XLSM files undetected.
 That would have been a problem had we clicked on them; the DOC app would’ve taken over our Mac as an administrator, while the XLSM file would have exploited our documents.
 Even though 60 percent is technically a failing grade if you’re in school, only five percent of the 40 software we tested detected 100 percent of those same five viruses, so when you look at it that way, Norton is actually pretty on-par with its competition for virus detection.

 Paying for Norton Antivirus Plus

-We only paid $19.99 for the first year of Norton Antivirus Plus, although that number may go up if we stay for a second year.
+Norton is a big-name brand antivirus with a rich feature-set and satisfactory malware detection capabilities, so it must be expensive, right?
+Well, we paid only $19.99 for the first year of our Norton Antivirus Plus subscription.
 This is a really low price compared to other antivirus programs, most of which cost around $39.99 per year.
 But again, since this price only applies to the first year, we can’t say for sure if Norton will save you money over time.
 We cover all of their subscription options on our Norton pricing page, for more information.

 The Norton Mobile Applications